WentseChen/Verlog_blogpost/index.md

 ## Main Results

 We evaluated Verlog on two challenging long-horizon LLM agent tasks, BabyAI and BabaIsAI, both with a **maximum episode length of 128**.
-All the experiments are done with Qwen2.5-3B-Instruct model, PPO on 4xA40 GPUs with 48Gb memory for 24 hours.
+All the experiments are done with Qwen2.5-3B-Instruct model, PPO on 4xA40 GPUs with 48Gb memory for ~24 hours, corresponding to 300 gradient updates.

 * BabyAI Results (win rate)